Master Keyword List

 Important Reminder

-The cost of AdWords ads is not what you will earn per click if you put AdSense on your site.
+The cost of Google Ads ads is not what you will earn per click if you put AdSense on your site.
 It's an estimate of the cost-per-click that an advertiser would pay.
 You receive a portion of that cost.

 However, a high cost-per-click means an in-demand keyword, so any monetization related to that keyword should earn you a good income once you have sufficient traffic.